Mingxuan-Yang/Biostat823-Final-Project/README.md

 ## My Contribution

-I finished the entire dashboard and deployed it using Heroku.
+I finished the entire dashboard and deployed it using Streamlit Community Cloud.
 The report and machine learning codes are done by my teammates.